 Local vs national connectivity: On a constrained rail network, there is a trade-off between local stopping services and express intercity services.
-With finite funding for transport schemes, there is also a need to allocate adequate
+With finite funding for transport schemes, there is also a need to allocate adequate funding for both, balancing benefits for social inclusion and economic transformation.
+This also applies to the strategic and major road networks, where people making short local journeys can often account for a significant share of the traffic, impacting on congestion and on the reliability of longer strategic journeys.

-Electric vehicle uptake: Transport decarbonisation and social inclusion are largely complementary aims, with the impacts of climate change likely to disproportionately impact deprived and social excluded communities.
+Electric vehicle uptake: Transport decarbonisation and social inclusion are largely complementary aims, with the impacts of climate change likely to disproportionately impact deprived and socially excluded communities.
 However, the rapid adoption of electric vehicles has the potential to increase transport-related social exclusion.
 This is likely to occur if and where electric car charging infrastructure is prioritised over active travel accessibility, where the falling permile costs of electric vehicles leads to an increase in traffic levels, and where spending on electric vehicle infrastructure is prioritised over local public transport.